Arisego/UnrealLive2D/ReadMe.md

 After plugin is compiled and installed, you can find *CubismMap* in plugin content folder.
 That's the sample map showing how model is rendered to RenderTarget and then displayed in UMG and World.

 If you want to package game with the models in plugin folder, remeber to add `../Plugins/UnrealLive2D/Content/Samples` to your package copy path.

-A sample of the plugin usage can be found [here](https://github.com/Arisego/Live2DTest).

 ## Notice